 Purple king and Piccabeen/bangalow king palms: 25-45 feet,

-feather leaf, good for multiple planting, or lining lane ways
+feather leaf, good for multiple medium palm tree plantings, or lining lane ways

 Orange Collar palm: could end up being either clustering or solitary, up to 20 feet tall, nice color crownshaft.
 Feather leaves, great as a standalone centerpiece tree.